Facts About Mood Disorders

 When the question arises about treating mood disorders, medication is always a top consideration in emergencies.
 When healthcare professionals prescribe medication to treat bipolar disorder, they select antidepressants, mood stabilizers, and options for managing anxiety.
 One or more of these may be combined to quickly manage symptoms.

 Lithium, Symbyax, antipsychotics, benzodiazepines, anticonvulsants, bipolar disorder medications, and antidepressants are typical choices for fighting bipolar disorder.
-There is some trial and error involved as physicians determine which drugs or combinations work best for a particular patient.
+There is some trial and error involved as physicians determine which medications or combinations work best for a particular patient.

 The Correct Combination of Medication Takes Time

-Considering that it can take as long as eight weeks to carefully evaluate prescription drugs’ effectiveness for the treatment of mood disorders, it is important to carefully monitor patients for possible side effects or ineffectiveness.
+Considering that it can take as long as eight weeks to carefully evaluate prescription medications’ effectiveness for the treatment of mood disorders, it is important to carefully monitor patients for possible side effects or ineffectiveness.

 Finding the right medication or combination of medications requires some trial and error experimentation.
 Patients may need to change medications due to side effects.